Skip to content

 The @agent-detective/observability package provides structured logging, metrics, tracing, and health checks for the agent-detective application.

-Main app (Express): routes are under /api, e.g. GET /api/metrics, GET /api/health.
+Main app (Fastify): routes are under /api, e.g. GET /api/metrics, GET /api/health.
 The JSON status field is ok, degraded, or unhealthy (not a generic "healthy" string).

 Observability is a first-class concern in agent-detective.
 The package provides: